Center for Microeconomic Data

 SURVEY OF CONSUMER EXPECTATIONS

-• Median inflation expectations decreased by 0.2 percentage point (ppt) to 3.2 percent at the one-year-ahead horizon and were unchanged at the three-year- and five-year-ahead horizons at 3.0 percent each.
+• Median inflation expectations increased by 0.2 percentage point (ppt) to 3.4 percent at the one-year-ahead horizon in December.
+They were unchanged at the three-year- and five-year-ahead horizons, both at 3 percent.

-• Perceptions about households’ current financial situations compared to a year ago worsened, with a larger share of households reporting a worse financial situation.
-Year-ahead expectations about households’ financial situations also deteriorated, with a larger share of households expecting a worse financial situation one year from now.
+• Households’ perceptions about their current financial situation compared to a year ago improved, with a smaller share of households reporting a worse financial situation and a larger share reporting a better financial situation.
+Year-ahead expectations about households’ financial situation improved as well.

 For more details: